mrismanaziz/Reforestation/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## What time did the man go to the dentist?
+Tooth hurt-y.